-Scientists have been trying to unlock the mysteries of fear for decades.
+Scientists have been trying to unlock what turns a happy kid into a scared kid for decades.
+What is fear?
 Is fear nature or nurture?
-At what age do kids become afraid of the dark?
+At what stage in brain development do kids become afraid of the dark?
 Why are infants afraid of slithering reptiles they’ve never before encountered?

 Researchers have used some pretty out-there methods to answer these questions.
 Think terrifying babies with pictures of spiders and snakes or coaxing infants to crawl over a suspended glass surface and into their mothers’ arms.
 Fortunately, these odd experiments have produced some fascinating insights into the origins and functions of fear—which may come in handy for parents dealing with monsters in the closet, or a crying toddler at the zoo.

 Whether presented with innate or learned fears, Norrholm says that our brains operate along two neural pathways: the low road, which causes an immediate reaction, and the high road, in which your brain assesses the situation.
 “The low-road circuitry goes from your senses—your eyes and ears—to the amygdala, then to your muscles, adrenal glands, and spinal cord,” he says.
 “So if you’re confronted with a growling grizzly, it activates your fight-or-flight response.
 If you hear a balloon pop or a door slam, you get startled—before you realize you heard a noise and got startled.”
 That realization near the end of the balloon pop is the “high road”.
 It runs through the brain’s cortical regions, which bring logic and experience into the mix.
 “They’ll come online and say, ‘hey, that’s a non-venomous snake’ or ‘that’s a harmless barn spider; no need to panic,’” Norrholm explains.